mariuszkuswik/KCNA/README.md

 An application on worker nodes that provides routing and filtering rules for ingress (incoming) traffic to pods.

 ### Network Policy
-Acts as a virtual firewall as the namespace-level or pod-level
+Acts as a virtual firewall at the namespace-level or pod-level

 ### ConfigMap
 allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
 Used to store non-confidential data in key-value pair

 ### StatefulSet
-provides guarantees about the ordering and uniqueness of these Pods
+Stateful Sets are used when you need traffic to be sent to specific pods. provides guarantees about the ordering and uniqueness of these Pods

-Think of databases where you have to determine read and write order or limit the amount of containers StatefulSets are hard, when you can host your db externally from K8s cluster
+Stateful Set will always have:
+- a unique and predictable name and address
+- ordinal index number assigned to each pod
+- a persistent volume attached, with a persistent link from pod to the storage
+    - If a pod is rescheduled the original Persistent Volume (PV) will be mounted to ensure data integrity and consistency.
+- Stateful Set pods will always start in the same order and terminate in reverse order

+StatefulSets currently require a “headless” service to manage the identities

 ### ReplicaSets
 ReplicaSet is a way to maintain a desired amount of redundant pods (replicas) to provide a guarantee of availability.